 Everyone deserves a safe place to call home and adequate food and nutrition.
 As people of faith, we believe in an Oregon where we reach out and help families and neighbors in times of crisis.
 Those hurt by economic recession and turbulence should be protected from the worst of its impacts.
 We believe that stable housing and food security are essential if children are to succeed in school and in life.
 We believe in an Oregon where we pull together as a community during hard times and whenever our neighbors suffer economic distress.

-However, the number of homeless children in Oregon public schools has more than doubled over the past seven years.
-In the 2009-10 school year, more than 19,000 children in Oregon public schools were homeless for part or all of the school year.
+In the 2013-14 school year, 18,902 children in Oregon public schools were homeless for part or all of the school year.
 And despite years of work to reduce hunger in Oregon, we still have one of the highest rates in the nation for percentage of households experiencing very high food insecurity (or hunger)–in annual data released by the U.S. Department of Agriculture.